Frequently Asked Questions about SF Open Studios

 ArtSpan does extensive online promotion through social media (Facebook, Twitter, and Instagram), our eNewsletter, listings on major event calendar sites, and through the online Guide.
-We also run ads in print outlets (such as The Chronicle, Asterisk Magazine, and SFAQ), advertising on kiosks, Muni buses, and billboards, send postcard mailings to 10,000 recipients, tabling at public events across San Francisco, and engage in cross-promotion with local arts partners.
+We also run ads in print outlets (such as The Chronicle, Asterisk Magazine, and SFAQ), advertising on kiosks, Muni buses, and billboards, send postcard mailings to 10,000 recipients, and engage in cross-promotion with local arts partners.
 We work closely with a PR person to land featured articles about SF Open Studios and SF Open Studios artists in major publications, online and in print.

 Do I need to do my own promotion?

 Absolutely!
 The most successful open studios events often come to artists who do organized, consistent self-promotion.
-More resources and promo tips can be found in the SFOS Artist Marketing Toolkit and as part of the Make Your Art Your Business Workshops.
+Resources and promo tips can be found in the SFOS Artist Marketing Toolkit and as part of the Make Your Art Your Business Workshops.

 HOW TO PREPARE FOR SF OPEN STUDIOS:

 Do I need a business license or reseller’s permit?

 If you are making sales at your SFOS you may need to get certain permits to comply with state and federal requirements.
 Check out these helpful links for more information: Seller's permit & Registering a business.